santa112358/santa112358/README.md

 ### Hi there 👋

-Flutter developer based in Tokyo and currently an undergraduate at Waseda University.
+Flutter developer based in Tokyo and an undergraduate at Waseda University.

 I manage several Flutter packages and I'm so happy that they're used by many developers.